-Access to the mine will be provided by a ramp to exploit the Probable Mineral Reserves that have been defined down to a depth of 710 m for the Renard 2 pipe, 250 m for the Renard 3 pipe and 270 m for the Renard 4 pipe.
-The underground mine has been planned so that a single common ramp will provide access to all three Renard pipes.
+Access to the mine is provided by a ramp to exploit the Probable Mineral Reserves that have been defined down to a depth of 710 m for the Renard 2 pipe, 250 m for the Renard 3 pipe and 270 m for the Renard 4 pipe.
+The underground mine has been planned so that a single common ramp provides access to all three Renard pipes.
 The ramp has been sized to allow efficient ore extraction with an underground mobile equipment fleet, such as 60t haul trucks and 20t LHDs.
-It will be driven from surface to the 710L and will connect to all six drill levels and four production levels.
-Since only a ramp and a supported raise with a manway have access through to surface, all workers, equipment and materials will be transported in and out of the underground mine via the ramp facility.
+It is driven from surface to the 710L and connects to ten drill levels and four production levels.
+Since only a ramp and a supported raise with a manway have access through to surface, all workers, equipment and materials are transported in and out of the underground mine via the ramp facility.
 To facilitate smooth traffic in the ramp during the ore haul, passing bays were incorporated into the ramp design to allow loaded ore trucks to travel the ramp with minimal interruptions.
 The Renard 3 and Renard 4 pipes will be accessed either from the main ramp or from existing levels initially developed to access Renard 2.

 During the life-of-mine, a total of 37.0 km of development will be excavated of which 4.0 km will be in initial or pre-production capital with the remainder in operating and sustaining capital.
 This development will produce 0.6 Mt of kimberlite ore and 2.0 Mt of waste.
 Ramp development was initiated in December 2014 with an initial 8 m cut, and then recommenced in April 2015.
 As of December 31, 2015, 887 m of development had been completed.
-The main ramp will remain the highest priority task until 290L is reached, as it is part of the critical path to start the underground operation.
+The main ramp was the highest priority task until it reached 290L, as it was part of the critical path to start the underground operation.
 The planned rates per development team are 5.2 m/d for the ramp; 5.5 m/d for a single face in standard size tunnels, and 6.5 m/d if there are multiple faces available in standard size tunnels.
 Except for the first 8 m, which were performed by a contractor, all lateral development will be done by Stornoway-employed crews with newly purchased equipment.

-The main exhaust raise will be a vertical and supported 5.0 m in diameter raise, extending from surface to 710L.
+The main exhaust raise is a vertical and supported 6.5-m in diameter raise, extending from surface to 710L.
 It will be excavated in four sections: surface to 290L; 290L to 470L; 470L to 590L; and 590L to 710L.
-The main fresh air raise will be a vertical 6.5-m diameter supported raise, also extending from surface to 710L.
+The main fresh air raise is a vertical 6.5-m diameter supported raise, also extending from surface to 710L.
 It will be excavated in five sections: surface to 160L; 160L to 290L; 290L to 470L; 470L to 590L and 590L to 710L.
-The fresh air raise will also serve as the secondary egress from the mine in the event of emergency where the primary egress through the ramp is unavailable.
-Mine services such as electrical cables, fuel line, mine water, dewatering, compressed air and communications will be provided through the raise as well.
+The fresh air raise also serves as the secondary egress from the mine in the event of emergency where the primary egress through the ramp is unavailable.
+Mine services such as electrical cables, fuel line, mine water, dewatering, compressed air and communications are provided through the raise as well.